fusion-jena/unit-ontology-review/ReadMe.md

 # Installation

-* Install JavaScript dependencies listed in `/analysis/packages.json` using `npm install`.
+1. Install JavaScript dependencies listed in `/analysis/packages.json` using `npm install`.
-* Create a `Native Java Store RDF Schema` repository (default name: `units`) in Sesame.
+2. Create a `Native Java Store RDF Schema` repository (default name: `units`) in Sesame.
-* Create a configuration file `/analysis/config/config.js` (copy `/analysis/config/config.default.js`) and set the URL of the Sesame SPARQL endpoint.
+3. Create a configuration file `/analysis/config/config.js` (copy `/analysis/config/config.default.js`) and set the URL of the Sesame SPARQL endpoint.
+4. Add the files of the [ontologies](#obtaining-ontology-files) into the respective folder (see [File and Folder Structure](#file-and-folder-structure))

+If no SPARQL endpoint is available, the results of the extraction of individuals can be used alternatively:

+2. Download the archive of the [precomputed results of the extraction of individuals](#precomputed-results)
+3. Extract the contents of the archive into `/res`

+Now the extraction scripts can be skipped and execution can start with script `1000 check - prefixUnit duplicates.js`.
+Further scripts do not require a SPARQL endpoint.

 # Running